-I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries and charge them all at home, or if you want to deal with oil and a little bit of extra field gear.
+I think you have to weigh these two points against each other and decide if you want to buy a bunch of extra batteries, or if you want to deal with oil and some extra field gear.
 To me it looks like a toss-up.
 You probably thought I was going to say that glow engines are better because I like them, but I can see how you might take a critical look at the options and choose either one based on logic.
 Both have conveniences and inconveniences, plus extra costs.

 This leaves only the most important factor, your personal preference.
 To me, the RC flying hobby is about three things.
-There’s aeronautical engineering on a hobby scale, there’s cultivation of piloting skills, and there is the enjoyment of mechanical equipment.
+There’s aeronautical engineering, there’s cultivation of piloting skills, and there is the enjoyment of mechanical equipment.
 I think all model airplane pilots are into the first two to at least some extent.
 Some of us are also very much into the third.
-I really enjoy looking at and using model engines, but I’m sure some people do not.
-I’m also sure that a lot of RC newcomers would enjoy running model engines, and I’d hate for them to be warned away by older RC pilots because they are “just too much trouble”.
+I really enjoy looking at and using model engines.
+I’m sure some people do not, but I’m also sure that a lot of RC newcomers would enjoy running model engines, and I’d hate for them to be warned away by older RC pilots because engines are “just too much trouble”.
 For guys like me, engines aren’t trouble that gets in the way of flying a plane.
 They are a big part of the fun.